-We contribute to the debate on stock price reactions to adoptions of gender quotas by proposing a new channel through which gender quotas affect firm value negatively: We argue that shareholders take the introduction of a gender quota as a broader signal that future legislation of non-economic values will follow and find evidence consistent with this view, i.e., policy-sensitive firms in California and in states that are likely to follow California's legislative lead react strongest to the quota announcement.
-Our results show that even if the direct costs associated with the quota itself are negligible or non-existent, large negative stock price reactions can occur.
-In other words, the substantial negative stock market reactions to the quota's adoption that we document might have little to do with the fact that companies are forced to add women to their boards but might be attributable to the simple fact that shareholders do not appreciate legislation that forces companies to change their organizational structure to achieve non-monetary goals.
+We propose a new channel through which gender quotas affect firm value negatively: Shareholders take distaste of stakeholder- friendly government interventions.
+In line with this view, we show that policy-sensitive firms in California and in states that are likely to follow California's legislative lead react strongest to the quota announcement.
+Thus, the substantial negative stock market reactions to the quota's adoption that we document might have little to do with the fact that companies are forced to add women to their boards but might be attributable to the simple fact that shareholders do not appreciate legislation that forces companies to change their organizational structure to achieve non-shareholder value maximizing goals.
 Thus, even a cost-neutral policy may have adverse effects on stock prices if expected costs arise from a perceived shift towards stakeholder value maximization.
-In times of climate change and a stronger ESG orientation of firms, these expectations may be purely rational and not necessarily driven by gender bias
+In times of climate change and a stronger ESG orientation of firms, these expectations may be purely rational and not necessarily driven by gender bias.